 21:30 p.m.: signal on the climate and open doors for the GUE

-21:35 p.m .: the conservatives will resist the far right
+21:35 p.m.: conservatives will resist the far right

 21:45 p.m .: the responsibility of the EPP

-The Dutch Esther de Lange speaks first on behalf of the EPP in the hemicycle transformed into a press room.
-His message to the center is direct: We will have to work from the center to find a majority.
+The Dutch Esther de Lange spoke first on behalf of the EPP in the hemicycle transformed into a press room.
+His message to the center is direct: “ We will have to work from the center to find a majority.
 The EPP wants to strengthen the center ".
-Because although it has lost seats, the EPP has " good chance of becoming the most important group.
+Because although it lost seats, the EPP has “ good chance of becoming the most important group.
 This gives us the responsibility to start negotiations and take the lead »

 21:50 p.m.: Socialists campaigning for the European Commission